What is double incision mastectomy?

 Double incision mastectomy carries a risk of loss of sensation in the nipples or loss of the nipples entirely.
 If a nipple is completely lost, some people use cosmetic tattooing to give the appearance that the nipple is still there.

-You can read more about mastectomy on the NHS Choices website.
+You can read more about mastectomy on the NHS website.

 You can also read more about chest surgeries on the Manchester Chest Wall Contouring Clinic website.